-We are very excited to be opening our doors once again, and welcoming you all to the gallery from Monday July the 6th at 10am!
+We are very excited to be opening our doors once again, and welcoming you all to the gallery.
 Please adhere to all social distancing guidelines and comply with government advice.
 If you are shielding feel free to get in touch and we can offer you a 1-1 digital tour of the exhibitions.

 The gallery, formerly a pilchard-packing factory, has a remarkable complex of buildings, including three public galleries, a shop and an outdoor sculpture area.
 It also houses an archive, artists' studios and workshops, and boasts one of the most impressive sculptural artworks in St Ives, the "Magic Stone", a beautiful white marble piece by Barbara Hepworth in the main gallery.